Communicating using monday.com

 An important part of communication is the receipt of information from your teammates.
 On monday, there are 2 main features you should understand to communicate effectively with your team - the inbox and the notifications bell.

-The inbox is like a newsfeed of the communication taking place on all of the boards which you’re subscribed to even if you're not involved, mentioned or assigned to a pulse.
+The inbox is like a newsfeed of the communication taking place on all of the boards which you’re subscribed to even if you're not involved, mentioned or assigned to an item.
 It’s therefore important to ensure you’re subscribed to the boards you want to see in your inbox.
 The inbox is a great way to get an overview of what’s going on at any moment on your monday account.

 You also have the option to receive email notifications for certain activities happening on your monday account.
 You can manage which activity triggers an email through your profile.
 If you’re not an email person, why not uncheck everything except the daily digest, which provides you with a daily overview of the things which have happened on the account in the previous 24 hours?